Alaskans will decide on sweeping election reform plan in November

 "These two substantive changes are interrelated because they together ensure that voting does not revert to a two-candidate system," Justice Daniel Winfree wrote in explaining why switching to open primaries and the so-called RCV system should be allowed in the same proposal.
 And while moving away from elections dominated by the two major parties, he said, it's critical for voters to "have adequate and accurate information about who is paying for campaign communications to influence their vote."

-Under the proposal, all candidates for governor and other executive offices, each seat in the Legislature and the three spots in Congress would be listed on one primary ballot.
+Under the proposal, all candidates for governor and other state executive offices, each seat in the Legislature and the three spots in Congress would be listed on one primary ballot.
 Candidates would have the option to list their party affiliation by their name or be listed "undeclared" or "nonpartisan."

 The four with the most votes in the primary, regardless of party affiliation, would be on the general election ballot — at which point the RCV would be used.